-If you were to publish an article on, “Best wholesale cabinets for small kitchens,” your metadata will contain the key phrases, “Wholesale cabinets.”
-When a Google search is conducted with these terms, your website will pop up somewhere on Google’s search results pages.
+If you were to publish an article on “Best wholesale cabinets for small kitchens,” your metadata would contain the key phrase “Wholesale cabinets.”
+When a Google search is conducted with these terms, your website will pop up on Google’s search results pages.

-To boost your page rankings, ensure to add the keywords in the metadata to help Google properly index your page and understand exactly what you intend to rank for.
+To boost your page rankings, add the keywords in the metadata to help Google properly index your page and understand exactly what you intend to rank for.

 1.5.
 Image SEO Optimization

-Images help your content appear more attractive to readers and helps them understand your stance without using too many words.
+Images help your Content appear more attractive to readers and help them understand your stance without using too many words.
 Descriptions are made easier with images.

-When a search is carried out on Google images, your optimized images will appear on the list and the searcher can click on it to direct them to your website.
+When a search is carried out on Google images, your optimized images will appear on the list, and the searcher can click on them to direct them to your website.

-To optimize your images means to add the necessary key phrases or words to them. images also make it easier for people with visual disabilities to understand what the page is all about.
+Optimizing your images means adding the necessary key phrases or words to them.
+Images also make it easier for people with visual disabilities to understand what the page is all about.

 2. Off-page SEO (off-site SEO)

-Off-page SEO is the exact opposite of on-page. off-page SEO focuses on all your SEO activities outside your website.
+Off-page SEO is the exact opposite of on-page.
+Off-page SEO refers to all your SEO activities outside of your website.
 However, whether we’re talking about off-page SEO, on-page SEO, local SEO, or even technical SEO, one thing remains constant—rankings.

 What do you do outside your website—that is not black hat SEO—that can improve your rankings across several search engines?
-We’ve listed a few steps to take in that direction:
+We’ve listed some types of off-page SEO techniques you can use;

 2.1.
 Guest blogging

-Guest blogging is a system of content marketing and link building that is done outside any platform that you own.
-Guest blogging is aimed at allowing you to drive referral traffic from a website of higher authority than yours.
+Guest blogging is an SEO practice that allows you to drive referral traffic from a website of higher authority than yours.
 Does it sound complicated?
 Wait.

-Now, this sounds like a good way to get organic traffic but you don’t even need to get the traffic from the high authority site.
-Google automatically assumes that your website is great since one of the biggest sites in their server is linking back to you for information.
+Now, this sounds like a good way to get organic traffic, but you don’t even need to get the traffic from the high authority site.
+Google automatically assumes that your website is great since one of the biggest sites on their server is linking back to you for information.

 HARO simply means Help A Reporter Out.
 Journalists often request help from experts on certain topics in the industry.
 When you offer the information they need with some amount of expertise, they’ll link back to your website in their publication.